tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

 If you call the `setServiceRefrence(serviceRef);` method on the logger then information about that service will be provied with each log.

+## APSActivator

+This is a BundleActivator implementation that uses annotations to register services and inject tracked services.
+Any bundle can use this activator by just importing the _se.natusoft.osgi.aps.tools_ package.

+This is actually a trivial not very large class that just scans the bundle for files ending in _.class_, removes the _.class_ from the path and translates the separator char to '.' and then passes it to bundle.getClass(...) to get the Class instance for it.
+After that it can inspect the bundles all classes for annotations and act on them.
+Most methods are protected making it easy to subclass this class and expand on its functionality.

+The following annotations are available:

+**@APSOSGiServiceProvider** - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!

+    public @interface OSGiProperty {
+        String name();
+        String value();
+    }

+    public @interface APSOSGiServiceProvider {

+        /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};
+    }

+**@APSOSGiService** - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
+Any call to the service will throw an APSNoServiceAvailableException (runtime) if no service has become available before the specified timeout.
+It is also possible to have APSServiceTracker as field type in which case the underlying configured tracker will be injected instead.

+    public @interface APSOSGiService {

+        /** The timeout for a service to become available.
+Defaults to 30 seconds. */ String timeout() default "30 seconds";

+        /** Any additional search criteria.
+Should start with '(' and end with ')'.
+Defaults to none. */ String additionalSearchCriteria() default "";
+    }

+**@APSInject** - This will have an instance injected.
+There will be a unique instance for each name specified with the default name of "default" being used in none is specified.
+There are 2 field types handled specially: BundleContext and APSLogger.
+A BundleContext field will get the bundles context injected.
+For an APSLogger instance the 'loggingFor' annotation property can be specified.
+Please note that any other type must have a default constructor to be instantiated and injected!

+    public @interface APSInject {
+        /**
+         * The name of the instance to inject.
+If the same is used in multiple classes the same instance will
+         * be injected.
+         */
+        String name() default "default";

+        /**
+         * A label indicating who is logging.
+If not specified the bundle name will be used.
+This is only
+         * relevant if the injected type is APSLogger.
+         */
+        String loggingFor() default "";
+    }

+**@APSBundleStart** - This should be used on a method and will be called on bundle start.
+The method should take no arguments.
+If you need a BundleContext just inject it with @APSInejct.
+The use of this annotation is only needed for things not supported by this activator.
+Please note that a method annotated with this annotation can be static (in which case the class it belongs to will not be instantiaded -- due to this!).
+You can provide this annotation on as many methods in as many classes as you want.
+They will all be called (in the order classes are discovered in the bundle).

+    public @interface APSBundleStart {}

+**@APSBundleStop** - This should be used on a method and will be called on bundle stop.
+The method should take no arguments.
+This should probably be used if @APSBundleStart is used.
+Please note that a method annotated with this annotation can be static!

+    public @interface APSBundleStop {}

 ## APSContextWrapper

 This provides a static wrap(...) method: